Getting started

 2. Set up a multi-language message

-If you plan to send email content to a translation vendor, you’ll want to set up and export your Default message first, and then add languages when you receive them.
+If you plan to send email content to a translation vendor, you’ll want to first set up then export your Default message.
 Check out our best practices for help exporting email messages for your translation vendor and the quickest way to add your multi-language content.

-- Drag a message into your workflow then click it to view settings on the left.
+- Drag a message into your workflow, then click it to view settings.

 - Set a Name for your message, and click Add Content.